-Run HeuDiConv in a 3-step process:
+Running HeuDiConv is a 3-step process

-- Step1 By passing some path information and flags to HeuDiConv, we generate a heuristic (translation) file, convertall.py and some associated descriptor text files.
-These all get placed in a hidden directory, .heudiconv under the output directory. - Step2 We create a subdirectory under the output directory and call it code.
-Here we place a copy of the Python3 heuristic/translation file (in this case, convertall.py) which we will modify by hand to specify the output names and directories, and the input DICOM characteristics.
-A file called dicominfo.tsv contains a listing of the DI-COM characteristics that we can use as criteria.
-Most of the description in this section pertains to editing convertall.py for your own dataset. - Step3 Having revised convertall.py, we now call HeuDiConv to run it on one or more subjects and sessions.
-Each time we run it, an additional subdirectory is created under .heudiconv that records the details of that conversion.
-We can run it again on new subjects and sessions as they become available. convertall.py, along with the .heudiconv hidden directory, provide provenance information that you should retain with your dataset.
+- Step1 By passing some path information and flags to HeuDiConv, you generate a heuristic (translation) file skeleton and some associated descriptor text files.
+These all get placed in a hidden directory, .heudiconv under the Nifti directory. - Step2 Copy MRIS/Nifti/.heudiconv/heuristic.py to MRIS/Nifti/code/heuristic.py.
+You will modify the copied heuristic.py to specify BIDS output names and directories, and the input DICOM characteristics.
+Available input DICOM characteristics are listed in MRIS/Nifti/.heudiconv/dicominfo.tsv. - Step3 Having revised MRIS/Nifti/code/heuristic.py, you can now call HeuDiConv to run on more subjects and sessions.
+Each time you run it, additional subdirectories are created under .heudiconv that record the details of each subject (and session) conversion.
+Detailed provenance information is retained in the .heudiconv hidden directory.
 You can rename your heuristic file, which may be useful if you have multiple heuristic files for the same dataset.